 A coaching management style also necessitates not just regular communication, but forging deep connections within a team.
 We encourage team’s to work closely together, share lunch breaks, and even go on company retreats.
 This ensures that everybody feels like they are truly part of the team, even if they work remotely, and helps forge lasting bonds.

 A connection-led approach gives people the space that they need to be creative, while ensuring that nobody feels like they are being side-lined, even in rooms with big personalities.
 Close communication also enables us to identify the challenges our employees might be facing and provide support before they become overwhelming.
 We take this proactive approach not because we have to, but because we want to provide each of our employees with the best workplace possible.

 It’s About People and Personalities

 Everybody has their own style, and Cloudvisor believes that it is important to build an approach that nurtures everyone as people first, and professionals second.
 If you’d like to learn more about what it’s like to work at Cloudvisor, check out our website here, or check out the open positions on our careers page.
-If you don’t find the right fit there, just send us your resume!
+If you don’t find the right fit there, just apply for the one you think fits the most!
 We’re always looking for exceptional people.